Azure/missionlz/README.md

 [**Home**](./README.md) | [**Design**](./docs/design.md) | [**Add-Ons**](./src/bicep/add-ons/README.md) | [**Resources**](./docs/resources.md)

-Mission Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) template.
+Mission Landing Zone is a highly opinionated infrastructure as code (IaC) template.
 IT oversight organizations can use the template to create a cloud management system to deploy Azure environments for their workloads and teams.

-Mission Landing Zone addresses a narrowly scoped, specific need for a [Secure Cloud Computing Architecture (SCCA)](docs/scca.md) compliant hub and spoke infrastructure.
+The solution addresses a narrowly scoped, specific need for a [Secure Cloud Computing Architecture (SCCA)](docs/scca.md) compliant hub and spoke infrastructure.

 - Designed for US Government mission customers
-- Implements SCCA controls following Microsoft's [SACA](https://aka.ms/saca) implementation guidance
+- Implements controls following Microsoft's [SACA](https://aka.ms/saca) and [zero trust](https://learn.microsoft.com/security/zero-trust/) guidance
-- Deployable in Azure commercial, Azure Government, Azure Government Secret, and Azure Government Top Secret clouds
+- Deployable in Azure Commercial, Azure Government, Azure Government Secret, and Azure Government Top Secret clouds
 - A simple solution with low configuration and narrow scope
 - Written as [Bicep](./src/bicep/) templates